Frequently Asked Questions

 Can I choose which day to receive my delivery?

 Yes you can.
-We deliver six days a week.
+We deliver five days a week, Tuesday to Saturday.

 There is an additional tariff for Saturday deliveries.